 Key benefits of the Voice over Long-Term Evolution (VoLTE) upgrade, otherwise known as '4G Calling', includes reduced background noise on voice calls and quicker call connection.

-Vodafone, of course, will continue to support voice calls over 3G and 2G, for devices that are not 4G capable - or if you are outside a 4G coverage area.
+Vodafone will, of course, continue to support voice calls over 3G and 2G, for devices that are not 4G capable - and if your phone call is made outside a 4G coverage area.

 VoLTE technology is a core part of the 5G standard, and voice calling will continue to be provided over 4G using VoLTE.

 Using VoLTE means you'll experience crystal clear audio on your calls and better connectivity.
 And VoLTE supports 4G to 3G handover to ensure call continuity and a smooth experience.

 - First of all, check whether you are within a 4G Calling/VoLTE coverage area, using our 4G coverage map.
 Vodafone will continue to roll out VoLTE, so if you are not within coverage yet, keep checking.

 - Next, check whether your phone supports VoLTE.
 A list of supported devices is below.

 - For iPhone users, that includes models from iPhone 6 and newer, all the way up to iPhone 12.